I-JMC/I-JMC/README.md

 - 👋 Hi, I’m @I-JMC
 - 👀 I’m interested in learning python
-- 🌱 I’m currently learning svelte
+- 🌱 I’m currently learning Python, Javascript
+- And I'm eager to learn new code languages

 <!---
 I-JMC/I-JMC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.